GRADUATION RESEARCH CHANTAL BLOM - PART 2

 determine the difference between the estimated values and the actual values.

-We do this for different combinations of k and properties.
+We then do this for different combinations of k and properties.

-The model, the best value for k and the best combination of properties, can be used in various ways in an application to compare talents.
+The model, the best value for k and the best combination of properties, can be used in different ways in an application to compare talents.

-I will share more about this in a future article.
+I will share more about this in a next article.

 Chantal Blom